Black-throated thrush: Ecology

-Breeds solitarily or in loose aggregations of pairs in late May through to late July.
+Black-throated thrushes breed solitarily or in loose aggregations of pairs in late May through to late July.
 The nest is made of grasses and thin twigs bound with earth and lined with fine grasses, moss or lichens.
 The nest is usually placed within 1.5 to 2m of the ground, sometimes on the ground.
-Otherwise the behaviour is similar to that of the fieldfare T. pilaris.
-In winter often found in large flocks with other thrushes such as Tickell's thrush T. unicolor, eye-browed thrush T. obscurus and mistle thrush T. viscivorus, on migration often with dusky thrush.
-Roosts in dense evergreen vegetation.
-Feeds on the ground on invertebrates and also feeds on various berries, cherries and some seeds.
+Otherwise, their behaviour is similar to that of the fieldfare T. pilaris.
+In winter, these thrushes are often found in large flocks with other thrushes such as Tickell's thrush T. unicolor, eye-browed thrush T. obscurus and mistle thrush T. viscivorus, on migration often with dusky thrush.
+Black-throated thrushes roost in dense evergreen vegetation.
+They typically feed on the ground.
+Their diet usually include invertebrates; they also feed on various berries, cherries and some seeds.

 Distribution

 The breeding range of the black-throated thrush extends from the extreme east of Europe to Western Siberia and north-west Mongolia.
 The wintering range extends from the Middle East, although uncommon in the Arabian Peninsula to eastern Myanmar.
-As a vagrant it has occurred in Japan, Thailand, and Taiwan as well as to most of Europe west of its normal range.
+As a vagrant, it has occurred in Japan, Thailand, and Taiwan.
+It may also be occasionally found in most of Europe west of its normal range.